awillats/clinc/code/CODE_TASKS.md

 ## Observations
 -  think I can reconstruct the reachability from the open-loop fingerprint!
   - i.e. with all single-site interventions, can recover (binary) reachability
+  - in hindsight, this is probably trivial for theoretical coreach, since this is simply an augmentation of reachability...
+    - but this is potentially useful as a recipe for computing reachability from empirical (changes) in correlation
+  - but also note this may depend on influences being excitatory

 ---